gumaerc-testorg/11.027-spring-2006/content/pages/assignments.md

 _
 Can you think of three planning topics that interest you?
 What do you want to know more about?
 Is there a problem that you want to see fixed?
 Can Boston learn from Copenhagen?
 Can Copenhagen learn from Boston?

 \- Create a 5 minute visual presentation (not too many words please, mostly images) on a planning issue of interest to you.
 Try to focus on Boston and Copenhagen as you think about your issue.
-You should pull images from places like GoogleTM image or the various Boston and Copenhagen Web sites available.
+You should pull images from places like Google{{< sup "TM" >}} image or the various Boston and Copenhagen Web sites available.
 Students will pick a time to present over the next two classes.

 \- As part of preparing your presentation, you will most likely have a few questions about topics, Denmark and yourself.
 Write down all of these questions in your research notebook.
 Then, pull out at least 5 questions for our Guest Jacob Friis from the Royal Danish Consulate, Boston.